live-dev999/live-dev999/README.md

-### I'm Softare Arhitect, Team Leader, Software Engineer 👋
+### I'm Software Arhitect, Team Leader, Software Engineer 👋

 I have been working with IT more 10 years.
 Currently, I work as a Senior Software Engineer in outsource company.
 <br />